markusmoenig/Eldiron/crates/ruleset/rulesets/eldiron/v1/README.md

 Recipes refine them into Moonwater, Consecrated Oil, Warding Salt, and Ember Beads.
 Spells consume those prepared reagents, while higher recipes can invest them in reusable Ritual Censers and Sunward Charms.
-Item and action presentation reuses semantic masks, so this content expansion does not require a matching batch of one-off icon artwork.
+Item and action presentation reuses shared RGBA icons, so this content expansion does not require a matching batch of one-off icon artwork.

 Successful recipes also exercise the optional `[crafting.skill_gain]` loop.